By Steve Beauregard

 A far better option is to go to the MGM, then take the monorail from MGM to the Linq.

-To get to the MGM Grand, you may either walk on the sidewalk and cross over the pedestrian bridge at the Excalibur Las Vegas to the Tropicana, then over to MGM Grand, or you may ride the free tram from Luxor to Excalibur.
+To get to the MGM Grand, you may either walk on the sidewalk and cross over the pedestrian bridge at the Excalibur to the Tropicana, then over to MGM Grand, or you may ride the free tram available from the Luxor to the Excalibur.

 Either way, you’ll have some walking, as it is just under a 1/2 mile walk from the Excalibur tram station to the monorail station at the MGM Grand.

 Still, the Luxor-Excalibur tram then MGM Grand monorail route is the best way to get from the Luxor to the Linq, as using these two trams will cut about 1.3 miles off of your walk.

 So go to the Las Vegas monorail station at the far east end of the MGM Grand Hotel and Casino.
 The nice thing about this particular route is that the monorail has a station at the Linq, about 500 feet east of the casino.Las Vegas monorail ticket prices are very reasonable in my view, and will get you from the MGM Grand to the Quad in just a few minutes.

 Bus -the Deuce – from the Luxor to the Linq